Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 In this workshop, we will discuss how to sharpen your study skills so you study smarter, not harder.

-AS-5: Taking Notes – How to become a note-taking ninja!
+AS-5: Note-taking Tips – How to become a note-taking ninja!

-This workshop reveals the secrets to taking notes more effectively and efficiently — in class and from your textbook.
+This workshop reveals the secrets to taking notes more effectively and efficiently, both in class and from your textbook.

 AS-6: Textbook Reading – Today a reader, tomorrow a leader!